sparrow italia best restaurants mayfair

 Benares

 Just like its neighbour Gymkhana (more on that later), the chefs at Michelin-starred Benares are on a mission to change the way diners view Indian cuisine.
-Executive chef Sameer Taneja leads a kitchen team that turns out exquisite and refined dishes based on natural, sustainable and seasonal ingredients paired with an unusual wine list that selects intriguing bottles from unexpected domains, such as Croatia, Greece and Germany, capable of standing up to complex spicing.
+Executive chef Sameer Taneja leads a kitchen team that turns out exquisite, refined dishes based on natural, sustainable and seasonal ingredients paired with an unusual wine list that selects intriguing bottles from unexpected domains, such as Croatia, Greece and Germany, capable of standing up to complex spicing.
 For the full experience opt for the 10-course tasting menu including highlights such as baked Malabar Scottish scallops, tandoori muntjac with garlic yoghurt, and baby poussin tikka masala.

 12a Berkeley Square, W1J 6BS, visit benaresrestaurant.com